Transgender parents conceiving children

 If you give birth to a child in England and Wales, you will be recorded as your child’s ‘mother’, even if you identify as male or non-binary and even if you have a gender recognition certificate confirming you are legally male.

-In the case of Re TT (2019), Freddy McConnell was a trans man (legally male, with a gender recognition certificate granted prior to conception) who gave birth to a son in the UK.
+In the case of Re TT (2019), Freddy McConnell was a trans man (legally male, with a gender recognition certificate before conception) who gave birth to a son in the UK.
 He asked to be recorded as his son’s ‘parent’ or ‘father’ on the birth certificate, but the English birth registration authorities refused to record him as anything but the ‘mother’.
 He challenged that in the High Court, and later the Court of Appeal, and was refused permission to appeal further.
 At each level the court ruled that he could only be registered as the ‘mother’.

 If I am the partner of the parent giving birth, will I be a mother, father or parent?